 Note that the ICO does not specify size or sector.
 The ICO also goes on to state that the new Regulations apply to Data ‘Controllers’ and ‘Processors’.
 The definitions are important;

-• Processor – The Organisation who defines the ‘How’ will be stored, managed and security
+Processors establish defines the how data will be stored, managed and security

-Under the new Regulations there are additional conditions placed on the Processor (we’ll cover this in a later article) but it is interesting that the ‘Controller’ now has specific responsibilities under the new Regulations which mean that you can’t simply ‘outsource’ the risks associated to data protection.
+Under the new Regulations there are additional conditions placed on the Processor but it is interesting that the Controller now has specific responsibilities.
+What this means is that you can’t simply outsource the risks associated to data protection.

-For example, companies who have outsourced their HR/payroll functions are still the Controller.
-If this sounds like you, then it means that you need to assess how this data will be collected and for how long.
+For example companies who have outsourced their HR/payroll functions are still the Controller and will have to assess how this data will be collected and for how long.

-The new Regulation applies to controllers and processors in the EU irrespective of where processing takes place as it applies to EU (or in the future, UK) citizens.
-So even if you control or process data outside the UK, but it applies to UK citizens then you will still need to comply to the Regulations.
+The location of processing has no baring on the application of the new regulation.
+GDPR applies to controllers and processors no matter where data is processed.
+So in simple terms, even if you control or process data outside the UK, if it applies to UK citizens then, you will still need to comply to the Regulations.
 This means companies like Google and FaceBook will also need to comply with the new Regulations, including gaining ‘Consent’ to hold this information (no doubt through the use of the ‘I Accept’ button!).

 The new Regulations also apply to YOU, the EU/UK Citizen.
 You’re going to have additional rights that you can exercise on organisations who hold YOUR data.
 From your utility provider through to your bank, they will all need to be in touch with you to explain how, why and what data they hold about you.
-And if they suffer a breach, then there could be some significant problems headed their way!
+Companies covered by GDPR that suffer a breach could see some significant problems headed their way!